Manufacturer: | Scratch |

 Summary:

 This rocket is really fun, and a beautiful flyer!
-Blimey!
 I think I just need t' use some stronger attachment methods for the

-fins, me bucko, and we've got a winner!
+fins, matey, and we've got a winner!